zen0wu/topcoder-greed/README.md

 The default is `${Problem.Name}.cpp/java` in `${Contest.Name}/${Problem.Name}`.
 Take `TableSeating` in `SRM 249 DIV 1`, you can find your code in `workspace/code root/SRM 249/TableSeating.cpp`.

 This is especially useful for Java developers, since Java resolves packages by folder structure.
-You can declare your package in your code template(described below), and do the same in `pathPattern`.
+You can declare your package in your code template(described below), and do the same in `pathPattern`, like `src/${Contest.Name;string(lower,removespace)}`.
 Write your code with your favorite IDE.
 That's beyond awesome!
 Package declaration will be auto removed while compiling and submitting in the arena.

 #### greed.templates.\<lang\>.tmplFile